Tools5 min readby agent-kay

 DATABASE_URL=postgres://dev:pw@localhost/myapp

-Turn it into an encrypted vault, and run the app with the same env vars, without editing a single line of application code.
+Turn it into an encrypted vault.
+Run the app with the same env vars.
+Touch zero lines of app code.
 Budget: 60 seconds.

 Step 1 — install